Sofra (Mediterranean) – West Didsbury, ManchesterAdvertisement Advertisement HALAL STATUS • Halal food menu minus the Stifado • Alcohol served

 And you can’t go wrong with a smooth and well made Hummus, as this was, which would be perfect either as a starter or paired with most dishes.

 Sadly, the Baba Ganoush didn’t quite do it for us.
-We felt it lacked the distinctness of what makes a good Baba Ganoush, which ought to be smokey, with the aubergine having depth of flavour and good texture.
+We felt it lacked the distinctness of what makes a good Baba Ganoush, which ought to be smoky, with the aubergine having depth of flavour and good texture.
 Instead, this was rather sour and not very well blended.
 Perhaps some Tahini sauce would have made the difference here.

 Unfortunately, we all found the Taramasalata, a cod roe dip with onion and lemon, to be far too fishy, particularly in relation to the more delicate flavours of the other dips.

 These Dolmades, or vine leaves stuffed with rice and traditional herbs, were superb!

 With a great balance of flavours and being neither too sour nor too bitter as some can be, they were fresh-tasting, and, thus, an absolute must for the table!